dn-ezr/alioth-compiler/doc/Alioth Compiler Manual.md

 The command shown above starts the compiler in the interactive mode, the option `-- 0/1` means use the standard input and output streams to communicate with IDE.

-In the `interactive` mode, compiler will send a asking package to the output stream to ask whether the IDE have the resource the compiler needs.
+In the `interactive` mode, compiler will send an asking package to the output stream to ask whether the IDE have the resource the compiler needs.

 like this: `{"cmd":"requestContent","url":"./src/hello.alioth"}` and if the IDE do have contents of the document the compiler asked, it should respond those contents to the compiler: `{"cmd":"respondContent","status":"success","data":"...."}`.